Easy cycling in mostly flat areas, with only few short climbs and descents. Little effort required, suitable for people with less experience.

+The tour starts with a nice ride to the beautiful village of Beilstein, décor of many movies.
 Through five remarkable bends you’ll meander along the river to the famous vineyards of Calmont.
 The steepest slopes have a gradient of 65%, which makes it quite difficult for the farmers to tend their vineyards.
-The lunch stop will be at the beautiful village of Beilstein, décor of many movies.
+Time for lunch on the banks of the river.
 Endpoint of today is the city of the black cat, Zell.
 The story goes that when a few wine merchants from Aachen had to choose which wine barrel they should buy a black cat jumped upon one of the barrels to defend it.
 Of course this made it clear for them which barrel they should buy.

 As if it had imbibed a drink or two, the Mosel makes its way through a green and fascinating landscape with vineyards and forests.
 Just after leaving Zell you will bike to the “Marienburg” where you will be awarded by a splendid view over the Mosel Meander.
 Along the way you’ll find some beautiful towns and villages like the beautiful double city in Jugendstil, Traben Trarbach and the so called ‘Winzerdorf’ Wolf.
 The final destination is Bernkastel-Kues, a medieval town with romantic narrow streets, remarkable half-timbered houses and picturesque nooks and crannies.

 Wednesday: Bernkastel-Kues, Moselle-Maare cycling trail55KM